thomasgladwin/malak/README.md

 # Making it usable for experiments

 So the data are already there!
-We just need to save them, as the first step.
-Second, we might need to synchronize the PPG to task events.
+We just need to save them, and we might need to synchronize the PPG to task events.

-First, we’re going to use the breadboard for connections instead of plugging into the microcontroller directly.
+In preparation for this, we’re going to use the breadboard for connections instead of plugging into the microcontroller directly.
 Use jumper cables to power the breadboard by connecting the microcontroller’s ground and 5V pins to the – and + columns (on the side of the board; pick either side), respectively.
 Pick a row, or “line”, on the breadboard and connect any pin to the A0 pin on the microcontroller.
 Then attach the pins